greyhavens/msoy/src/as/com/threerings/msoy/README.txt

   - normal: standard floor and back wall image?
   - snowglobe: a warped lens effect on top of a normal room.
 All furniture positions are ignored and all furniture flys around the room.

+- Multiple tag types for media
+  DESC tags: one-word, descriptive
+  META tags: copy-of, derived-from, maybe things like that with refs to another
+             piece of media..

+- UIComponent.parentChanged is misnamed, it should be called parentWillChange.